-1 Length of ownership How long have you owned the property?
-2 Council tax Which Council Tax band is your property in?
-F 3 What are the arrangements for parking at your property?
-(Please tick all that apply) Garage 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and yo b.
+1 Length of ownership

+How long have you owned the property?

+1 year

+2 Council tax

+Which Council Tax band is your property in?

+E

+3 Parking

+What are the arrangements for parking at your property?

+(Please tick all that apply)

+Garage -----------------------------------

+Allocated parking space

+Driveway ☑

+Shared parking

+On street

+Resident permit

+Metered parking

+Other (please specify)

+4 Conservation area

+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

+No

+5 Listed buildings

+Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+No

+6 Alterations/additions/extensions

+a.(i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?

+If you have answered yes, please describe below the changes which you have made:

+(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents

+b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?